dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 ADC shouted, "I'm casting a spell that is kind of tiring!
 I wouldn't be doing this if I thought I could make it out of here without you!"
 His words were met with determination from his friends, who knew that they needed to work together to survive.

 Suddenly, the Stone giant slung and hit Silvius with a massive boulder.
-Silvius held his concentration, determined to keep his spell active despite the pain.
-Fenuirs ran forward and shot an arrow at the Ogre, hoping to provide some relief for her friends.

-Kalinar, however, was not so lucky.
-An Ogre's club hit him with a brutal strike, smashing his upper right arm and severely injuring him.
-Despite the pain, Kalinar continued to fight, knowing that his friends were counting on him.

-The battle raged on as the Stone giant struck at Silvius with a massive boulder.
-Silvius, though nearly distracted by the pain, held his concentration and kept the wall of force in place, providing a valuable shield for his friends.
+Silvius held his concentration, determined to keep his spell active despite the pain to keep the wall of force in place and continue providing a valuable shield for his friends.

 Fenuirs ran forward and shot an arrow around ADC, taking out an Ogre that was threatening his friend.
 Kalinar, however, was not so lucky.
 He was hit with an Ogre's club, a brutal blow that smashed his upper right arm and left him severely injured.